-Upon designation, the Superintendent of Schools or designee shall immediately:
+Upon designation identifying a student experiencing homelessness, the Superintendent of Schools or designee shall immediately:

-- 1. review the designation form to ensure that it is complete; - 2. admit the homeless child even if the child or his/her parent or guardian is unable to produce records normally required for enrollment, or the student has missed application or enrollment deadlines, or there is an unresolved dispute regarding school selection or enrollment; - 3. where applicable, make a written request to the school district where a copy of the child's records are located for a copy of the homeless child's school records; - 4. notify the liaison for homeless children of the child's admission.
-The liaison shall: - a. notify the child and/or the parent or guardian of the educational and related opportunities available to homeless children including transportation; - b. ensure that the child receives the educational services for which they are eligible, including Head Start and Even Start and preschool programs administered by the district:
+- 1. ensure that a designation form is given to the parent or guardian or unaccompanied youth and review the designation form to ensure that it is complete; - 2. admit the homeless child even if the child or his/her parent or guardian is unable to produce records normally required for enrollment, or the student has missed application or enrollment deadlines, or there is an unresolved dispute regarding eligibility, school selection or enrollment; - 3. where applicable, make a written request to the school district where a copy of the child's records are located for a copy of the homeless child's school records;

-- c. make necessary referrals for the homeless children or their families to health care services, dental services, mental health services, substance abuse services, housing services, and other appropriate services; and - d. ensure that any enrollment disputes are mediated promptly and in accordance with law. - e. when assisting unaccompanied youth in placement or enrollment decisions, give priority to the views of such youth, and inform them of their status as "independent students" for purposes of applying for federal financial aid for college and assist with that process; and - f. assist in obtaining required immunizations, health screenings, immunization records or health records.
+- 4. notify the McKinney-Vento liaison for homeless children of the child's admission.
+The liaison shall: - a. notify the child and/or the parent or guardian of the educational and related opportunities available to homeless children including transportation to the school of origin, and help arrange for transportation and other services such as those under Title I, Section 504, IDEA, and federal school meals; - b. ensure that the child receives the educational services for which they are eligible. - c. make necessary referrals for the homeless children or their families to health care services, dental services, mental health services, substance abuse services, housing services, and other appropriate services; and - d. ensure that any enrollment disputes are mediated promptly and in accordance with law. - e. when assisting unaccompanied youth in placement or enrollment decisions, give priority to the views of such youth, and inform them of their status as "independent students" for purposes of applying for federal financial aid for college and assist with that process; and - f. assist in obtaining required immunizations, health screenings, immunization records or health records.